 Waste will be recycled and disposed of according to Sydney Opera House's waste management practices.
 General waste will be separated from recycling items to avoid contamination of recycling streams.
 Improper disposal of waste can lead to contamination of recycling, increasing waste to landfill.
-Labelled recycling bins provide patrons with the option to sort waste at your event.
+Labelled recycling bins assist patrons to correctly sort their waste at your event.
 Our Account Manager can provide advice on Opera House waste management practices.